-We approach the molecular basis of these interactions by focusing on the biological role of lipid chaperones in intra-cellular lipid trafficking and signaling as well as inter-organ communications.
-These small proteins bind to lipids and dictate their composition, partitioning, and function in cells.
-The two isoforms present in adipocytes and macrophages have a profound impact on metabolism.
-We have developed several mouse models that are deficient in adipocyte/macrophage FABPs (fatty acid binding proteins also known as aP2 and mal1, or FABP4 and FABP5) and demonstrated that these animals were protected from some of the most detrimental effects of high dietary levels of fatty acids, including obesity, insulin resistance, type 2 diabetes, fatty liver and cardiovascular disease.
-Obesity has also been recognized as a risk factor for asthma andFABP-deficient mice exhibit resistance to allergic airway inflammation, raising the possibility of a molecular link between metabolism and airway function.
-Our mechanistic studies so far indicate that these lipid chaperone proteins are proximal to generation of the inflammatory responses, especially upon exposure to lipids, and couple lipotoxicity to organelle function.
-Currently, we are trying to establish the components of the signaling pathway that is controlled by lipid chaperones, their specific functions in adipocytes and macrophages,and the mechanisms by which these pathways are linked to inflammatory and metabolic responses.
+One way we approach the molecular basis of these interactions is by focusing on the biological role of lipid chaperones called fatty acid binding proteins (FABPs), which bind to lipids as well as other endogenous structures and dictate their composition, partitioning, and function in cells.
+Our research has been focused on the role of the two FABP isoforms expressed in adipocytes and macrophages, FABP4 and FABP5 (also known as aP2 and mal1).
+We have developed several mouse models that are deficient in aP2 and mal1, and found that these animals are protected from some of the most detrimental effects of high dietary levels of fatty acids, including obesity, insulin resistance, type 2 diabetes, fatty liver and cardiovascular disease.
+Obesity has also been recognized as a risk factor for asthma and certain cancers and FABP4-deficient mice exhibit resistance to allergic airway inflammation, as well as ovarian cancer, raising the possibility that this molecule plays a very broad role in a cluster of chronic metabolic diseases.

-Suggested reading from Hotamisligil Lab:
+Suggested reading from our lab:

 Makowski L, Brittingham KC, Reynolds JM, Suttles J, Hotamisligil GS.
 The fatty acid binding protein, aP2, coordinates macrophage cholesterol trafficking and inflammatory activity.
 J Biol Chem 2005, 280(13):12888-95.
 Abstract | PDF

 Maeda K, Cao H, Kono K, Gorgun CZ, Furuhashi M, Uysal KT, Cao Q,Atsumi G, Malone H, Krishnan B, Minokoshi Y, Kahn BB, Parker RA,Hotamisligil, GS.
 Adipocyte/macrophage fatty acid binding proteins control integrated metabolic responses in obesity and diabetes.
 Cell Metabolism 2005, 1:107-119.
 Abstract | PDF